 For the majority, ultra marathons tend to be less about speed and more about extremely intensive endurance, relatively speaking.
 Nevertheless, for most of us if we go out too fast then we can expect a vicious payback later in the race.
 I’ve been there and I’ve done that, seduced by the lore of your race day adrenaline creating one deep hole to dig yourself out of.

 4. Aid Station

 Ready to run a 50k?
-Download a copy of my eBook below and let’s get started TODAY!
+If so, grab a copy of ‘The Ultramarathon Guide’ by clicking the book image below and start training TODAY!
+Training program included.

 And if you haven’t already subscribed to our newsletter for exclusive quotes and content, please enter your email below.
 Thank you for reading and Live On the Run!